bnjnrthrp/CS5001-Final-Project/README.md

 ## Testing
 How did you test your code?
 What did you do to make sure your code was correct?
 If you wrote unit tests, you can link to them here.
 If you did run tests, make sure you document them as text files, and include them in your submission.

-> _Make it easy for us to know you *ran the project* and *tested the project* before you submitted this report!_
+During each step of the transformation, I used docstring testing to build unit tests prior to iterating the function.
+Edge cases were focused on odd characters and typos that I would expect to find in the final product that is provided.
+Functional testing was broken into two major checkpoints - the intermediate step to ensure the csv_lib was working correctly.
+Then the final product to verify that the syllabus_lib was processing the csv_lib output correctly.

+The final run is checking the output file against the expected result

 ## Missing Features / What's Next
 Focus on what you didn't get to do, and what you would do if you had more time, or things you would implement in the future.

 There are some features to be added later, if desired, to make the program more robust.
 One major hurdle that currently is solved with pre-processing is taking the published input data from a "monthly calendar" structure into a single major column that this program processes.
 The main structure is a width of 15 columns, where each group of 3 columns is a single day's worth of events.
 These columns of 15 then go down the rows in groups of 5 to show a generic "work-week" shape structure.
 Currently, iterating to the right side of the CSV file creates additional complexity that is not supported, and the users must first manually change the file into a single column of a group of 3.

+In syllabus_lib, the function check_runon() supports a specified delimiter to determine the flag for a range of events.
+It's defaulted to '-' (such as P1.080-P1.120), but could be used in other programs with a different indicator (Example range 1:10).
+In this iteration of the program, one challenge is carrying the specified delimiter deep enough into the program so that it reaches the check_runon() function.
+In this design, it is there as a helper function and gets called by consolidate_events(), which in turn gets called by normalize_syllabus().
+Having this delimiter argument added to each of the next functions only to be used as an argument to the next seems like an added complexity to the more shallow functions reducing the complexity.
+In the current scope of the program, this delimiter feature is not required, since the provided CSV will always use '-' as it's delimiter.
+It remains coded in as a feature should another program use this library.

 ## Final Reflection
 Write at least a paragraph about your experience in this course.
 What did you learn?
 What do you need to do to learn more?
 Key takeaways? etc.

+check_valid_characters() is overaggressive